6 Reasons Your Ceiling Cracks Along Drywall Seams and How to Fix It

 3. Improperly Installed Drywall

 If installed improperly, drywall can crack pretty easily.
 The culprit, in this case, is improper taping.
 Basically, contractors install drywall in sheets and stick it together with drywall mud.
 Then, tape is put on over the mud before you paint.
-If that seam is between the drywall and, in this case, an improperly sealed ceiling, the tape will start to lift and form a crack.
-Fortunately, cracks in ceiling drywall are usually not serious; you or a pro can patch them pretty easily.
+If that seam is between the drywall and, in this case, an improperly sealed ceiling, then you might experience drywall tape cracking in the ceiling.

 4. Aging Home

-It happens—humans get wrinkles on their faces as they age, homes get cracks in their ceilings.
+It happens—humans get wrinkles on their faces as they age, while homes get cracks in their ceilings.
 As a home gets older, the foundation settles, which can cause cracks in ceilings, walls, and even flooring.

 5. Foundation Problems